knonz/HPO_SPT_Code/HPO_SPT_ZOO/README.md

 python train.py --algo ppo --env CartPole-v1 --track --wandb-project-name sb3
 ```
 yields a tracked experiment at the wandb website.

+#### Arguments
+ - classifier: classifiers of HPO (please choose AM)
+ - aece: adaptive margin (epsilon of PPO-clip) (please choose CE)
+ - seed: random seed
+ - entropy_hpo: If you want to use entropy in HPO, remember to add --entropy_hpo in the argument

 #### Overwrite hyperparameters
 You can easily overwrite hyperparameters in the command line, using --hyperparams:
 see HPO example

 #### Hyperparameters of HPO + SPT
  - advantage_flipped_rate: flip rate of estimated advantage